Guide

 Here is an example of the digital footprint linked to an email address:

-• Facebook profile registered with address
+• Facebook profile registered with an address

 • Skype profile registered with address & public name, handle, shared information (see image below)